chautruongthinh/yi-hack/README.md

 Configure the Yi camera on the memory card
 ------------------------------------------

-You will need to set a static IP adresse to the camera.
+You will either need to set a static IP address for the camera or use DHCP (set DHCP to 'yes' in **test/yi-hack.cfg**.
+You still need to enter your wi-fi network information inside **test/wpa_supplicant.conf**).

 To check for the available IPs on your network, you can use the **Fing** application to scan the network on your Android smartphone.

 To configure the wifi network to use, edit the file **test/wpa_supplicant.conf**.

-To configure your IP address, open the file **test/yi-hack.cfg** and set the values.
+To configure your IP address, open the file **test/yi-hack.cfg** and set the values, or set DHCP to 'yes'.

 Start the camera
 ----------------